pippinbarr/cart253-2020/modules/03/debugging-variables.md

 You'll be able to get along just fine with `console.log()` for this course, and probably for the rest of your life, but if you want to, you can also track the content of variables using the built in "Debugger" in your browser.

-In __Chrome__ go to the JavaScript Console (which you have open, right!), and in the menu at the top of the console select "Sources" instead of "Console".
+In __Chrome__ go to the JavaScript Console (which you have open, right!?!?), and in the menu at the top of the console select "Sources" instead of "Console".

 There is a __lot__ of stuff going on here, but for now go to the bottom right and choose "Watch".
 From there you can click the little `+` button to add variable names one by one.
 You just click the `+`, then type in a variable name from the program, and it will tell you the value of the variable.